-COP29 Negotiations Stall Over Secondary Carbon Trading Rules Under Article 6.2: S&P
+COP29 Talks Stall Over Secondary Carbon Trading Rules Under Article 6.2: S&P

 COP29 negotiations stall as disputes over authorization rules threaten the future of global carbon credit trading under Article 6.2.